Jaleel-VS/Advent-of-Code-Solutions/README.md

 # Advent of Code Solutions

 This repository contains my solutions to the [Advent of Code](https://adventofcode.com/) challenges, starting from the year 2015.
-I'm solving these puzzles for practice and fun, using Python and C#.
+I'm solving these puzzles for practice and fun, using Python, Rust and C#.

 ## Structure